Dollar opens lower in Baghdad and Iraqi Kurdistan markets - Shafaq News

 Shafaq News– Baghdad/ Erbil

-The US dollar opened Wednesday’s trading at lower rates in both Baghdad and the Kurdistan Region, according to a Shafaq News market survey.
+The US dollar opened Saturday’s trading at lower rates in both Baghdad and the Kurdistan Region, according to a Shafaq News market survey.

-In Baghdad, the dollar recorded 146,350 Iraqi dinars per 100 dollars at the Al-Kifah and Al-Harithiya exchanges, down from 147,700 dinars on Tuesday’s session.
+In Baghdad, the dollar recorded 146,800 Iraqi dinars per 100 dollars at the Al-Kifah and Al-Harithiya exchanges, down from 147,800 dinars on Thursday’s session.